Do You Wanna Get Rocked?

 print "hello world"

-All the examples in this tutorial are interactive: press the “Rock ” button to try it out and see what it does.
+All the examples in this tutorial are interactive: click on “Try It ” to open the control panel, then press the “Rock ” button to run the code and see what it does.

 Because Rockstar’s designed to write programs that look like song lyrics, it’s very relaxed when it comes to syntax.
 Almost everything in Rockstar is case-insensitive, and most keywords have several different aliases